unriellistic/HTX/cleanup_busxray_script/readMe.txt

 2) crop_bus_images.py
 3) segment_bus_images.py

+The current folder should contain a "exp" folder which contains sub-folders of each image.

 For in-depth explanation of each script, can look below or at the explanation given within the script.

 #######################################################################################################################